MediaJelArchives/coding-challenge/README.md

 Some goals could look like the following, but not limited to:

-- [ ] CRUD functionality for WineTasters
+- [ ] CRUD functionality for WineTasters.
+Also, expand the WineTasters page showing the whole list just like the Wines page.
 - [ ] Include a small Login Component to start supporting Users in the app.
 - [ ] Review expanded with fields such as: predicted price, suggested pairing, or predicted year
 - [ ] Include another section in the app to search reviews and filter them based on different parameters (such as best/worst rated, date, price).